noidea2009/tetris_isu/README.md

 ## Purpose
 To create a viable tetris clone in order to complete the ICS3U culminating assingment, and to entertain myself when wifi is down.

+## About
+made by me

+contact me at something@mail.com

 ## Usage
 Clone the repository(read Section: Caution)